ah-clem/archive/README.md

 The archive is checked along with decryption and/or extraction.
 Checking can be disabled (-C) if, for example, the manifest is not available.

+## build_archive

+This is a helper script rather specific to a single use case: generate an archive of directories found under the user's home (`$HOME`) directory.
+The directories may be named on the command line but, more interestingly, can be listed in a file.
+In this manner, the "dirfile" can be kept around to use easily re-create (update) the archive.
+Since `build_archive` always uses the home directory as a base location, it need not be run from any particular location.
+It is common to keep the "dirfile" in the archive (and manifest) destination directory: all the info is in one place and out of the way.

+## push_archive

+Another helper script to push archives to AWS s3 (DEEP_ARCHIVE).
+The specific use case supported is based on using the folder hierarchy of the archive staging area to build a similar hierarchy in s3.
+It is assumed that the staging area is rooted at a directory named "archives".
+See the comments in the code for an example: it makes things clearer.

+N.B. the helper scripts have no test scripts, but they have been used and seem to work!

 ## code and dependencies

 The scripts are written in `bash`.